rish-16/rish-16.github.io/_posts/2022-04-24-expressive-gnns.md

 ## Foreword

 At NUS, I'm currently looking into Graph Neural Network expressiveness and I'm really excited about it.
-I've spoken to a a few seniors in this area and had learned so much over the past few months.
+I've spoken to a few seniors in this area and have learned so much over the past few months.
 It's an exciting line of research within Graph DL and I'm sure the pace will pick up soon.
 It's more theoretical than practical currently but there's definitely room for expansion.
 In fact, I'm currently looking into the practical aspects of expressiveness at NUS, which seems to be an underexplored niche.

 Before we get into the meat of the topic, let's get some preliminaries off the list first!